Voyager Golden Record: Contents

 The contents of the record were selected for NASA by a committee chaired by Carl Sagan of Cornell University.
 The selection of content for the record took almost a year.
 Sagan and his associates assembled 116 images (one used for calibration) and a variety of natural sounds, such as those made by surf, wind, thunder and animals (including the songs of birds and whales).
 To this they added audio content to represent humanity: spoken greetings in 55 ancient and modern languages, including a spoken greeting in English by U.N.
-Secretary-General Kurt Waldheim and a greeting by Sagan's six-year-old son, Nick; other human sounds, like footsteps and laughter (Sagan's); the inspirational message Per aspera ad astra in Morse code; and musical selections from different cultures and eras.
+Secretary-General Kurt Waldheim and a greeting by Sagan's six-year-old son Nick; other human sounds, like footsteps and laughter (Sagan's); the inspirational message Per aspera ad astra in Morse code; and musical selections from different cultures and eras.
 The record also includes a printed message from U.S. president Jimmy Carter.

 The collection of images includes many photographs and diagrams, both in black and white and color.
 The first images are of scientific interest, showing mathematical and physical quantities, the Solar System and its planets, DNA, and human anatomy and reproduction.
 Care was taken to include not only pictures of humanity, but also some of animals, insects, plants and landscapes.
 Images of humanity depict a broad range of cultures.
 These images show food, architecture, and humans in portraits as well as going about their day-to-day lives.
 Many pictures are annotated with one or more indications of scales of time, size, or mass.
 Some images contain indications of chemical composition.
-All measures used on the pictures are defined in the first few images using physical references that are likely to be consistent anywhere in the universe.
+All measures used on the pictures are defined in the first few images using physical constants that are the same across the universe.

-The musical selection is also varied, featuring works by composers such as J. S. Bach (interpreted by Glenn Gould and by Karl Richter), Mozart, Beethoven (played by the Budapest String Quartet), and Stravinsky.
-The disc also includes music by Guan Pinghu, Blind Willie Johnson, Chuck Berry, Kesarbai Kerkar, Valya Balkanska, and electronic composer Laurie Spiegel, as well as Azerbaijani folk music (Mugham) by oboe player Kamil Jalilov.
-The selection of music for the record was completed by a team composed of Carl Sagan as project director, Linda Salzman Sagan, Frank Drake, Alan Lomax, Ann Druyan as creative director, artist Jon Lomberg, ethnomusicologist Robert E. Brown, Timothy Ferris as producer, and Jimmy Iovine as sound engineer.
+The musical selection is also varied, featuring works by composers such as J. S. Bach, Mozart, Beethoven and Stravinsky.
+The disc also includes music by Guan Pinghu, Blind Willie Johnson, Louis Armstrong, Chuck Berry, Kesarbai Kerkar, Valya Balkanska, Kamil Jalilov, and electronic composer Laurie Spiegel.
+The selection of music for the record was completed by a team composed of Carl Sagan as project director, Linda Salzman, Frank Drake, Ann Druyan as creative director, artist Jon Lomberg, ethnomusicologists Robert E. Brown and Alan Lomax, Timothy Ferris as producer, and Jimmy Iovine as sound engineer.
 The inclusion of Berry's "Johnny B. Goode" was controversial, with Lomax claiming that rock music was "adolescent", to which Sagan replied, "There are a lot of adolescents on the planet."
 It also included the sounds of humpbacked whales from the 1970 album by Roger Payne, Songs of the Humpback Whale.